anarkiwi/vessel/README.md

 C64 to handle an interupt (though the C64 can choose to receive one - see below).

-The current Vessel implementation is effectively a virtual UART with 255 byte transmit and receive buffers.
-Future versions of the driver will allow the C64 to offload some MIDI parsing/processing to the driver (for example, filter out unwanted MIDI messages).

 The C64 provides a shift-register based TTL compatible serial port, implemented on a CIA 6526/8520, via the user port.
 This is inconvenient and slow as software must work with one bit at a time.